deanjlovett/hacker-rank/20-easy-the-love-letter-mystery/README.md

 4. For the fourth query, **c**ba → **b**ba → aba.

+# Solutions:

+2022-10-30: Completed solution in C & Python

 # how to run

 ### To Run javascript version:

-$ node got1.js < sample-test-0.txt
+$ node tlm.js < sample-input.txt